Greetings and welcome back, Rush Limbaugh and the Excellence in Broadcasting Network.

 And I don't see the Republicans doing it.

-And I think they're a little bit their their theory is when your opponents committing suicide, stand away.
+And I think they're a little bit, Their theory is when your opponents commit suicide, stand away.

 Which makes sense to a point.

-But at some point they gotta they they they're gonna have to stand for something so they will have an issue mandate other than we're not Obama, other than we're not Democrats.
+But at some point, they're going to have to stand for something so they will have an issue mandate other than we're not Obama, other than we're not Democrats.

-So the work will continue, is my only point after the elections, if things hold uh as they appear to.
+So the work will continue is my only point after the elections if things hold as they appear to.

 You know, no matter what I say, everybody wants to get in the act.